shanekhw/shanekhw.github.io/projects.md

 ![Dive](https://www.dropbox.com/s/m9ni5xbp1cunr7o/Dive.png?raw=1)

 One way to tackle adverse weather conditions (which SAW is vulnerable to) is by quickly passing through them.
 We introduce a new flight mode - the Diving Mode.
 Using the same flap (so no additional actuators are needed), SAW can be invoked to enter dive at any point during its autorotating flight.
 And the transition is bi-directional, meaning it can go from autorotation to dive, or the reverse, at any desired instance.
-The transition is also extremely quick, requiring less than a second for a full transition
+The transition is also extremely quick, requiring less than a second for a full transition.
+Interesting details on this can be found in -

+ - [An agile samara-inspired single-actuator aerial robot capable of autorotation & diving](https://doi.org/10.1109/TRO.2021.3091275) in _IEEE Transactions on Robotics, Early Access_.

 ## Single Actuator Monocopter (SAM)